Katarina Waters: Personal life

 Waters was born and raised in West Germany (which later became Germany after reunification) before relocating to England to attend university.
 Waters graduated with a Bachelor of Arts with honours in film and drama.
 She is fluent in both English and German.
 As well as wrestling, Waters had a small career in film, directing the British independent film Welcome To Hell and acting in Utopian Pictures' Tough Justice as Tara Hunt and as "Stripper #1" in TVyouno.com film 24 Hours in Las Vegas, Zoe in Go Green, Valerie in Bad Pixel and as the Serpent Queen in the 2012 film Amanda and the Guardian, which was never released.
 Waters also appears, along with Shelly Martinez, in the music video for "Miss Outta Control" by Electrolightz.
 Her biggest influence in the wrestling world is Kevin Nash.

 As well as in film, Waters has made some small television appearances.
 She appeared on the pilot showcase programme Comedy Lab in 2002.
 Her role saw her performing wrestling moves during "Karma Chameleon", as sung by the then relatively unknown Russell Brand.
 In 2003, she appeared on an episode of Fort Boyard under her ringname Nikita.
 As she was appearing in the Frontier Wrestling Alliance at the time, her teammates included Doug Williams, Paul Burchill and World Association of Wrestling's Sweet Saraya.
 Waters favorite's are wrestlers Jonny Storm, Darren Burridge, Alex Shane, television shows La Femme Nikita and Smallville, Waters also cited that "I am totally obsessed with Lex Luthor".
 Waters has studied film and drama for three years.

-In an October 2019 tweet for National Coming Out Day, Waters described herself as pansexual, polyamorous, and a relationship anarchist.
+In an April 2015 interview with Vince Russo as well as an October 2019 tweet for National Coming Out Day, Waters described herself as pansexual, polyamorous, and a relationship anarchist.
 On 7 July 2022, Waters announced via Instagram that she became an American citizen.